Ranking hierarchical multi-label classification results with mLPRs: A Ranking Algorithm Based on Estimated mLPRs

 where $d$ is the maximum degree of nodes in $\mG$, and $C_1$ and $C_2$ are positive constants that depend on the densities corresponding to the $F_{1,k}$ and $F_{0,k}$ values. \end{theorem}

-Theorem \ref{thm:mLPR_rate} shows that $\widehat{mLPR}$ converges to the true $mLPR$ value at the rate $\calO(M^{-1/3}K\cdot 2^{d})$ (ignoring the log factors), where $d$ is the maximum degree of nodes in $\mG$.
-This theorem implies that we can obtain good estimates of mLPRs when we have a sufficient number of samples (large $M$) or when the $\mG$ graph is sparse ($d$ is small) or disconnected ($K$ is small).
-The convergence rate for mLPR is established based on the convergence rate for LPR, which hinges on the uniform convergence of the kernel density estimator \citep{jiang2017uniform}, as well as the convergence rates of $\bP(Y_i)$ and $\bP(Y_i | \bdvY_{pa(i)})$, which hinge on the Hoeffding bound.
-By combining these rates, we are employing the graph elimination method to obtain the marginal conditional probability $\bP(Y_i | S_1, \cdots, S_n)$, i.e., the mLPR value of the $i$th object \citep{wainwright2008graphical}.
-The proof is given in Appendix \ref{appendix:proof_mLPR_rate}.
+Theorem \ref{thm:mLPR_rate} shows that $\widehat{mLPR}$ converges to the true $mLPR$ value at the rate $\calO(M_{tr}^{-1/3}K\cdot 2^{d})$ (ignoring the log factors), where $d$ is the maximum degree of nodes in $\mG$.
+This theorem suggests that accurate estimates of mLPRs can be achieved when there is a sufficient number of training samples (large $M_{tr}$), or when the graph $\mG$ is either sparse (small $d$) or small in size (small $K$).
+The convergence rate for mLPR is derived from the convergence rate of $\bP(Y_i | S_i)$, which relies on the uniform convergence of the kernel density estimator \citep{jiang2017uniform}.
+It also depends on the convergence rates of $\bP(Y_i)$ and $\bP(Y_i | Y_{pa(i)})$, which are governed by the Hoeffding bound.
+The proof is given in Supplement E.1.

-\begin{remark} The mLPR estimation can also be performed using Formula \eqref{eq:mLPR}~(b) rather than Formula \eqref{eq:mLPR}~(d).
-For instance, \cite{decoro2007bayesian} estimates $\bP(S_i | Y_i)$ by modeling $\bP(S|Y=0)$ and $\bP(S|Y=1)$ as two Gaussian densities.
-However, the parametric assumption can be misspecified.
-In contrast, our approach, using Formula \eqref{eq:mLPR}~(d), is preferred because it is nonparametric and is sensitive to the local false discovery rate \citep{jiang2014}.
-We also observe that ours outperformed the approach using Formula \eqref{eq:mLPR}~(b); see Appendix \ref{appendix:add_results} for details. \end{remark}